This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Historically, most rice imports have been from the United States.
 Honduran import demand is expected to remain strong as it is a staple of the local diet and local production is expected to decrease.

-Under CAFTA-DR, rice tariffs will be eliminated in two years (2023).
+Under CAFTA-DR, rice tariffs were eliminated in 2023.
 Tariff cuts will be back-loaded, with out-of-quota imports subject to a safeguard.
-In 2022, there will be a tariff rate quota of 120,600 MT for rough rice.
-Imports under the quota will be subject to a performance requirement, which will be eliminated in 2023.
-In 2022, the tariff rate quota for milled rice will be 15,725 MT.
+In 2022, there was a tariff rate quota of 120,600 MT for rough rice.
+Imports under the quota were subject to a performance requirement, which were eliminated in 2023.
+In 2022, the tariff rate quota for milled rice was 15,725 MT.

 Resources